History of Thomas Massie in Timeline

 Thomas Massie

-Thomas Massie is an American politician and engineer currently serving as the U.S. Representative for Kentucky's 4th congressional district since 2012.
-As a member of the Republican Party, he represents a district encompassing much of northeastern Kentucky, notably including the Cincinnati area and Louisville's eastern suburbs.
+Thomas Massie is an American politician and engineer serving as the U.S. Representative for Kentucky's 4th congressional district since 2012.
+A Republican, his district encompasses much of northeastern Kentucky, notably the Cincinnati area's Kentucky side and Louisville's eastern suburbs.
+He is known for his conservative views and has often been a vocal critic of government spending and intervention.

-In 2022, while introducing H.R.
-7415, the "Safe Students Act", Thomas Massie stated that "Since 1950, 98 percent of mass public shootings have occurred in places where citizens are banned from having guns."
+Massie referenced that since 1950, 98 percent of mass public shootings have occurred in places where citizens are banned from having guns.

 January 13, 1971: Thomas Massie Born

 On January 13, 1971, Thomas Harold Massie was born.
-He is an American politician and engineer who has been the United States representative for Kentucky's 4th congressional district since 2012.
+He is an American politician and engineer.

 Others born on this day/year

-In 2022, Thomas Massie introduced H.R.
-7415, the "Safe Students Act", which would repeal the Gun-Free School Zones Act of 1990 (GFSZA), effectively repealing the federal ban on guns in school zones and allowing state and local governments and school boards to set their own firearms policies.
+In 2022, Massie introduced H.R.
+7415, the "Safe Students Act", which sought to repeal the Gun-Free School Zones Act of 1990, effectively removing the federal ban on guns in school zones.

 In 1991, Thomas Massie participated in the MIT Solar Car Club, which took second place behind a Swiss team in the Solar and Electric 500 at the Phoenix International Raceway.